pnnl/DM-Sim/README.md

 Latest version: **2.3**

 #### Version-2.3 Updates:
  - Add AVX512 acceleration support for the CPU-backend.
-Specify USE_AVX512 in config.hpp.
+Specify *USE_AVX512* in config.hpp.
+Require AVX512F support of the CPU.

 #### Version-2.2 Updates:
  - Add CPU backend for both OpenMP and MPI so that DM-Sim can support system without GPUs.
 Verified the C++/Python APIs, QDK/QIR on Summit.